 J. WILLIAMS, Ph.D. | BIO | UPDATED date

-Each example is accompanied by a citation whose mouseover note provides context.
+Each example element is accompanied by a citation whose mouseover note provides context.
+The element examples are organized according to the following order: Titles, Internet sources, authors and other contributors, publishers, and dates.

 The title element consists of a title, an optional alternative title, optional version-edition information, and optional content clarifications.
-Consider the following title elements shown in the reader's view:
+Consider the following title elements shown in the transformed reader view:

 Macbeth (The Tragedy of Macbeth)[macbeth]

 Badlands \[review of the film Badlands by Terrence Malick][badlands]

 The first example links to a list of 26 editions listed by Good Reads.
 The second includes an alternative title.
 The third clarifies the title of a review by mentioning the film reviewed.

 The Citations Online architecture allows some references to be subsidiary to others.
 For clarity, the mouseover note for a subsidiary reference includes the title of the corresponding root reference.
-Consider the following subsidiary titles and notes:
+Consider the following subsidiary titles and notes shown in the reader view:

 Cherry Tree[George, cherry]